Your cart is currently empty!

 Discover the best spots in Cape Town in a clear and easy-to-use Google My Map.
 You’ll instantly see which highlights are close together, estimate driving times and plan your routes efficiently.

 Our conclusion: Cape Town is a true paradise for beach lovers.
-Within just a few minutes, you can move from vibrant city beaches like Camps Bay to quiet coves in Clifton, wild coastal stretches in Noordhoek or unique wildlife encounters with penguins at Boulders and Windmill Beach.
+Within just a few minutes, you can move from vibrant city beaches like Camps Bay to the quiet coves of Clifton, the wild coastal stretches of Noordhoek, and the unique opportunity to encounter penguins at Boulders and Windmill Beach.

 Leave a Reply